Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Numerical experiments

-The datasets that we consider for our analysis are the following: \begin{itemize} \item[-] \lq\lq Accidents\rq\rq: This dataset contains the counts of claims of $n = 9461$ issued accident insurance policies.
-The dataset has been studied by \cite{chee2016} and their analysis suggests an optimal value $k=9$. \item[-] \lq\lq Shakespeare\rq\rq: It is about Shakespeare's vocabulary richness; see \cite{spevack68} for the original reference.
-It has been studied in \cite{bohning2017}, \cite{chee2016}, \cite{efron1976estimating} and \cite{GIGUELAY201896}.
-We use the dataset reported in Table 5 of \cite{chee2016} which contains frequencies of words used by Shakespeare up to 100 occurrences, and for which the authors fitted a discrete $25$-monotone model.
-On the other hand, the results reported in \cite{GIGUELAY201896} suggest $k=6$. \item[-] \lq\lq Stamboliyski\rq\rq: This is a biodosimetry application based on the measurements of the biological response to radiation.
-In particular, exposure to radiation causes a certain (random) number of chromosome aberrations (generally dicentrics and/or rings) on the cells.
-The dataset, already used in \cite{puig2020some}, consists of the counts of aberrations (dicentrics and rings) from a patient exposed to radiation after the nuclear accident of Stamboliyski (Bulgaria) in 2011. \item[-] \lq\lq Tokai-mura\rq\rq: It is again a biodosimetry application, and consists of the count of dicentrics of a patient exposed to high doses of radiation caused by the nuclear accident that happened in Tokai-mura (Japan) in 1999. \item[-] \lq \lq Microbial\rq\rq: This datatset contains 149 counts of observed species richness.
+In the following, we report for each dataset a brief description and the cardinality of $\widehat {\mathcal{S}}_n= \{\min\{X_{1:n}\},\max\{X_{1:n}\}\}$: \begin{itemize} \item[-] \lq\lq Accidents\rq\rq: This dataset contains 9461 counts ($|\widehat {\mathcal{S}}_n|=8$) of claims related to issued accident insurance policies.
+The dataset has been studied by \cite{chee2016}, and their analysis suggests an optimal value $k=9$. \item[-] \lq\lq Shakespeare\rq\rq: This dataset is about Shakespeare's vocabulary richness; see \cite{spevack68} for the original reference.
+It has been studied in \cite{bohning2017}, \cite{chee2016}, \cite{efron1976estimating}, \cite{GIGUELAY201896} and \cite{balabdaoui2020completely}.
+We use the dataset reported in Table 5 of \cite{chee2016}, which contains 30792 counts ($|\widehat {\mathcal{S}}_n|=100$) of words used by Shakespeare up to 100 occurrences, and for which the authors fitted a discrete $25$-monotone model.
+On the other hand, the results reported in \cite{GIGUELAY201896} suggest $k=6$.
+Finally, \cite{balabdaoui2020completely} successfully fitted a completely monotone distribution. \item[-] \lq\lq Stamboliyski\rq\rq: This is a biodosimetry application based on the measurements of the biological response to radiation.
+In particular, exposure to radiation causes a certain (random) number of chromosome aberrations (generally dicentrics and/or rings) in the cells.
+The dataset, already used in \cite{puig2020some}, consists of 284 counts ($|\widehat {\mathcal{S}}_n|=8$) of aberrations (dicentrics and rings) from a patient exposed to radiation after the nuclear accident of Stamboliyski (Bulgaria) in 2011. \item[-] \lq\lq Tokai-mura\rq\rq: This is again a biodosimetry application from \cite{puig2020some}, and consists of 175 counts ($|\widehat {\mathcal{S}}_n|=10$) of dicentrics from a patient exposed to high doses of radiation caused by the nuclear accident that happened in Tokai-mura (Japan) in 1999. \item[-] \lq \lq Microbial\rq\rq: This datatset contains 174 counts ($|\widehat {\mathcal{S}}_n|=65$) of observed species richness.
 Both \cite{bunge2008parametric} and \cite{chee2016} have studied it.
-In the latter paper, the authors report a selected monotonicity degree equal to $k=27$. \end{itemize} For all the datasets, we report the obtained test statistics and corresponding p-values in Tables \ref{tab:data_mon} and \ref{tab:data_conv}.
-For the Accidents and Shakespeare datasets, all the testing procedures show that there is no empirical evidence against $H_0$ (either monotonicity or convexity).
-The results are in line with the results of \cite{chee2016} who fit a 9-monotone model and a 25-monotone model respectively.
+In the latter paper, the authors report a selected monotonicity degree equal to $k=27$. \end{itemize} For all the datasets, we report the obtained test statistics and corresponding p-values in Tables~\ref{tab:data_mon}~and~\ref{tab:data_conv}.
+For the Accidents and Shakespeare datasets, all the testing procedures show that there is no empirical evidence against either monotonicity or convexity.
+The results are in line with the results of \cite{chee2016}, who fit a 9-monotone model and a 25-monotone model, respectively.
 Furthermore, our results for the Shakespeare dataset are also in line with the value of $k=6$ suggested in \cite{GIGUELAY201896}.
-The Stamboliyski dataset shows no evidence against $H_0$ (either monotonicity or convexity), but convexity seems to be less likely satisfied.
-The Tokai-mura dataset shows strong evidence against monotonicity and convexity.
-Finally, the Microbial dataset shows no evidence at all against $H_0$ (either monotonicity or convexity), and this is also in line with \cite{chee2016} who fitted a 27-monotone model.
+The Stamboliyski dataset shows no evidence against either monotonicity or convexity, but convexity seems to be less likely to hold.
+The Tokai-mura dataset shows strong evidence against both monotonicity and convexity.
+Finally, the Microbial dataset shows no evidence at all against either monotonicity or convexity, which is also in line with \cite{chee2016} where a 27-monotone model was fitted.